schlae/HardDriveInfo/README.md

 * STEP#
 * DIR#

-The INDEX\_OUT# signal is passed through a one-shot timer run off the HALL input.
-When HALL pulses, it goes low for about 1213 cycles of the CLK input.
+The INDEX\_OUT# signal is passed through a one-shot timer run off the HALL input divided by two.
+On every other HALL pulse, it goes low for about 1213 cycles of the CLK input.
 This is about 600us.
+The INDEX\_SYNC# signal, when held low, prevents the INDEX\_OUT# signal from asserting.
+On the rising edge of INDEX\_SYNC#, the HALL input divider is resynchronized and the first pulse on HALL will generate an index output pulse.
+The second pulse is skipped, but the third makes it through, and so forth.

-The WRT\_FAULT\_OUT# is delayed by 6 clock cycles.
+The WRT\_FAULT\_OUT# is the WRT\_FAULT# input but delayed by 6 clock cycles.

 The stepper direction signal going into the MCU is a latched version of the one present on the MFM bus, latched when STEP is pulsed.

 There is an SR latch driving the SEEK\_COMPLETE# signal.
 This signal deasserts when STEP# asserts, RESET# asserts, or DC\_UNSAFE# asserts.
 It asserts when the MCU\_SEEK\_DONE# signal asserts.

 The INDEX\_TRACK# signal is somewhat complex.
 The internal circuit isn't well understood but it looks at the data coming from the read channel and detects a special signal recorded on track -2.
 This is "2F" or 00101111 which occurs, repeating for 4ms, at the index location.
 The rest of the track contains a 1.75MHz signal which does not trigger this pin.
 For CLK=2MHz, this pin seems to go low when READ\_DATA falls between 1.958MHz and 2.038MHz.

+The INDEX\_TRACK# signal seems to depend on internal counters.
+If READ\_DATA pulses at least once per CLK high/low, in 9 READ\_DATA pulses, then INDEX\_TRACK# asserts low on the 9th READ\_DATA rising edge.
+This triggers another one-shot device that ensures that INDEX\_TRACK# continues to be asserted for 5 rising CLK edges after READ\_DATA stops pulsing.
+DC\_UNSAFE# resets both the READ\_DATA pulse detector and the INDEX\_TRACK# one-shot.

 ### 10188-501 "SSI257.2"